clintoncwolfe/chef-attribute-validator/README.md

      type - Checks type of value.
 One of 'string', 'number', 'boolean', 'hash', 'array'. min_children - Integer.
 Fails for all but Hash and Array.
 For Hash and Array, minimum number of elements to be considered valid. max_children - Integer.
 Fails for all but Hash and Array.
-For Hash and Array, maximum number of elements to be considered valid. regex - RegExp.
+For Hash and Array, maximum number of elements to be considered valid. regex - Regexp.
 Applies given regex to the value.
 Ignored for Hash and Array.
 See looks_like for a selection of canned regexen. required - Boolean.
 If true, fails if the path matches zero attributes, or the value is nil, or the value is the empty string.
 No-op if false (use present => false to enforce absence). looks_like - String, one of 'url', 'ip'.
 Applies canned regexes (or more sophisticated matchers).